gosang/gosang.github.io/content/posts/datastore/optimistic-concurrency-with-etag-in-asp-dotnet-core-8.md

 tags = ["ETag", "Optimistic Concurrency", "ASP.NET Core"]
 +++

 Optimistic concurrency is a critical strategy for managing concurrent updates in modern web applications.
 The ETag header, or Entity Tag, serves as a powerful mechanism to implement optimistic concurrency.
 In this blog post, we'll thoroughly explore what ETag is, its rationale, how it differs from pessimistic concurrency, and how to leverage it in a .NET Core 8 e-commerce system.
-Additionally, we'll delve into two approaches for optimistic concurrency: one using Database-Generated Tokens and another using Application-Managed Tokens.
+Additionally, we'll look into two approaches for optimistic concurrency: one using Database-Generated Tokens and another using Application-Managed Tokens.

 # Understanding ETag